aws/aws-eks-best-practices/content/security/docs/iam.md

 You can also block a pod's access to EC2 metadata by manipulating iptables on the node.
 For further information about this method, see [Limiting access to the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html#instance-metadata-limiting-access).

-If you have an application that is using an older version of the AWS SDK that doesn't support IRSA, you should update the SDK version.
+If you have an application that is using an older version of the AWS SDK that doesn't support IRSA or Pod Identities, you should update the SDK version.

 ### Scope the IAM Role trust policy for IRSA to the service account name